⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 ⚠️ What Could Go Wrong

-Chips for data centers, AI accelerators, and high-end processors.
+Chips for servers, data centers, and AI accelerators driving computational power.

 Smartphones